-I’ll try to cover everything related to aluminum PCB so you find all information in one place.
-Let’s dive in and explore what is it about, what are its advantages over regular PCB and its main applications.
+Let's dive in and explore what is Aluminum PCB? what are its advantages over regular PCB and its main applications.

-Before we look into aluminum PCB, we must have an clear concept what is PCB?
-PCB is an acronym of Printed Circuit Board, which uses conductive paths and traces incorporated on a single board that electrically connect different electronic components on the board.
-Copper is used to provide conductive path that is laminated on the substrate material which is mostly made up of fiberglass.
+Before we look into aluminum PCB, we must have a clear concept of what is PCB?
+PCB is an acronym of Printed Circuit Board, which uses conductive paths and traces incorporated on a single board that electrically connects different electronic components on the board.
+Copper is used to provide a conductive path that is laminated on the substrate material.

-Circuit Layer: It is a copper layer which comes with thickness around 1 to 10 oz.
+- Circuit Layer: It is a copper layer that comes with a thickness of around 1 to 10 oz.

-Insulating Layer: A dielectric layer of thermally conductive and electrically insulated material
+- Insulating Layer: A dielectric layer of thermally conductive and electrically insulating material

-Base Layer: This is mainly composed of copper or aluminum metal substrate.
-There are multiple thickness available, however most common thickness is 1mm.
+- Base Aluminum Layer: This is mainly composed of copper or aluminum metal substrate.
+There are multiple thicknesses available, however the most common thickness is 1mm.

-There are number of types of aluminum PCBs which are used in many applications based on their construction and design.
-However, main purpose of all the aluminum PCBs is almost same; providing heat dissipation solutions for the applications involving high temperature.
+Types of Aluminum PCBThere are a number of types of aluminum PCBs which are used in many applications based on their construction and design.
+However, the main purpose of all the aluminum PCBs is almost the same; providing heat dissipation solutions for applications involving high temperature.
 Following are the main types of aluminum PCBs.

 - Flexible dielectric is a new addition in the development of aluminum products.